abz-conf/abz-conf.github.io/.github/src/content/site/2024/Venue.md

 We do not recommend reaching the venue by car, as the entire Città Alta area is a Limited Traffic Zone (only selected vehicles, e.g., residents, can access that area) and parking is limited.
 The Limited Traffic Zone is active on Sunday between 10:00 and 12:00, and between 14:00 and 19:00, while the other days it is active between 21:00 and 01:00.

-You can find the map of all areas involved in the Limited Traffic Zone, as well as the map of all the cameras surveilling the entries, [here](https://territorio.comune.bergamo.it/gfmaplet/?map=ZoneTL&highlightFeatures=ZTL|4|ID_ZONA=1%20) (unfortunately, only available in Italian).
+You can find the map of all areas involved in the Limited Traffic Zone, as well as the map of all the cameras surveilling the entries and the activation times, [here](https://territorio.comune.bergamo.it/gfmaplet/?map=ZoneTL&highlightFeatures=ZTL|4|ID_ZONA=1%20) (unfortunately, only available in Italian).

 If you wish to park in Città Alta, there is a [new parking](https://maps.app.goo.gl/ce2DAMZfRvy3WQzD7) very close to the conference venue, and you can access the Limited Traffic Zone if you park there.
 It costs 3,50 €/h.